 Trip LeadTrip Leads are the facilitators of our day and overnight outings, and additionally support OAR's campus activities and events.
-Their primary functions are to serve in leadership roles for outings as needed/desired, to be knowledgeable of and teach wilderness skills and safety management, to apply knowledge to reduce risks while in the field, and to teach/model environmental sustainability practices.
+Their primary functions are to serve in leadership roles for outings as needed, to be knowledgeable of and teach wilderness skills and safety management, to apply knowledge to reduce risks while in the field, and to teach environmental sustainability practices.

 *** See below in "Related Documents" below for more information and application materials.***

 Do I have to be Sir Edmond Hillary to apply for a Coordinator position?

-No, Coordinators need to be at least moderately experienced in their respective areas with the desire to become skilled at risk assessment and management, to be trained in emergency wilderness response, and to work with and inspire other leaders.
-Most importantly, bring lots of energy to the area that you will be responsible for.
+No, Coordinators need to be at least moderately experienced in their respective areas with the desire to become skilled at risk assessment and management, to be trained in emergency wilderness response, to work with and inspire other leaders, and most importantly to bring lots of energy to the area that you will be responsible for.

 Do I need to already have wilderness emergency medical training (Wilderness First Aid or above) to apply to be an OAR Leader?

-No, if hired you will be trained according to the certifications required of your position.
-OAR will cover the costs of neccessary training or certifications.
+No; if hired you will be trained according to the certifications required for your position.
+OAR will cover the costs of necessary training or certifications.

 Does this mean if I apply for the Trail Coordinator position, I can only do trail trips?

-No, your primary responsibility is to the Trail area as the go-to person since you will have advanced, area-specific training.
+No; your primary responsibility is to the Trail area as the go-to person since you will have advanced, area-specific training.
 But there are lots of trips to be had and you are encouraged to lead other non-trail trips provided you are meeting the minimum trip number for Trail.

 My schedule doesn't give me a lot of free time, is there a position for me?